-Students are exposed to more advanced concepts of compositing technique for animation and post production.
+Students are exposed to more advanced concepts of compositing techniques for animation and post production.
 A broad range of study includes topics such as green screen removal, masked rotoscoping, set-extensions, particle simulations, compositing 3D render layers, and more special effects.
+Requires a grade of C or above for successful completion.
+Prerequisites: ANM 201, ANM 204, must earn C or above in prerequisites for this course.
 A studio course.
-Requires a grade of C or above for successful completion.
-Prerequisites: ANM204, ANM210, must earn C or above in prerequisites for this course.
 3 credits (Spring)